Arshgill-tech/Bird_strikes_b-w_2000-2011/README.md

 INTERNSHIP PERIOD: 15 JULY – 15 AUGUST 2024

 OBJECTIVE:
 This project explores Bird strike data of the US between 2000-2011, to understand top-performing branches and products, sales trends of different products & customer behavior.
 The aim is to study how sales strategies can be improved and optimized.
-Ververidge provided the data set to complete the project and extract various information.
+Vervebridge provided the data set to complete the project and extract various information.
 Here in this project, I developed a power BI dashboard to present insights into Bird strike data, highlighting region-specific and item-specific strikes analyses across different years, quarters, months, and days.
 This comprehensive dashboard offers detailed insights into various strikes.

 Problem Statement: